Frequently Asked Questions

 - Is all the archival material available online?

 A limited amount of archival material is available online.
 Our ability to post material is dependent on intellectual property issues and staff resources.
-The commercial recordings in our collection can be accessed online via the Smithsonian Folkways Web site.
-Users can access 30 second samples of all the individual tracks from the Folkways, Cook, Paredon, Dyer-Bennet, Fast Folk, and Monitor record label collections.
-These include all the tracks released on commercial albums but not the out-takes.
-We do not have the rights to post the out-takes.
+The commercial recordings in our collection can be accessed online via the Smithsonian Folkways website.
+Users can access thirty-second samples of all the individual tracks from the Folkways, Cook, Paredon, Dyer-Bennet, Fast Folk, and Monitor record label collections.
+These include all the tracks released on commercial albums but not the outtakes.
+We do not have the rights to post the outtakes.
 Users can pay to download the entire track or album through the Smithsonian Folkways site.
-There the liner notes for most of 3000 recordings are also available.
+There the liner notes for most of three thousand recordings are also available.

-We have posted selected archival finding aids and inventories of our collections on this Web site, and more will be posted as they are completed.
-We also intend to put selected examples of each collection on the Web.
-Visit the Web page for each collection for more information.
+We have posted selected archival finding aids and inventories of our collections on this site, and more will be posted as they are completed.
+We also intend to put selected examples of each collection online.
+Visit the pages for each collection for more information.

 - Can I get copies of archival materials?

 Our commercial recording titles are available through Smithsonian Folkways.
 You can listen to commercial recordings on non-Smithsonian labels in the Archives, but we do not have the rights to make copies of this material.
 The non-published archival materials are only made available on a very limited basis for research purposes.
 The Archives does not have the resources to make audio or video copies for the public.
 Copying these materials is only possible by arrangement with the performer or informant.